Carlos Alberto: Brazil soccer great dies at 72

 In a tweet, the Cosmos said: "We're deeply saddened by the loss of Carlos Alberto, a legendary player and wonderful person.
 He'll always remain part of the Cosmos family."

-Alberto coached clubs including Flamengo and Corinthians after calling time on his playing days and also coached at international level, most recently with Azerbaijan.
+Alberto coached clubs including Flamengo and Corinthians after calling time on his playing days and also coached in international football, most recently with Azerbaijan.